kasdelyne/CS3_Agnir_Gonzaga_Project/WDProjPotassiumAgnirGonzaga.md

 * Tabs: Dashboard, Subjects (limited to Grade 9), Calendar, Active Recall, Settings (Theme Toggle, Account, etc.).
 Some of these will require JavaScript.
 #### On the left:
 2. TO-DO LIST
 * For the user to keep track of their progress.
-It will also contain a progress bar which will contain another JavaScript code
+It will also contain a progress bar which will contain another JavaScript code.
 ```
 let progress=0;